afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Acronym:** ICS

 * Inferior part of sulcus of inferior colliculi at the midline junction of inferior colliculi
-* Inferior most boundary of longitudinal intercollicular sulcus
+* Inferior most boundary of longitudinal (rostral-caudal) intercollicular sulcus

 <a href="../img/nhp/03_ICS.png" target="_blank">![](../img/nhp/03_ICS.png)</a>